-- Send notification-free events from GitLab to PagerDuty services regarding merge request events, to provide context for anyone using PagerDuty.
+- Send merge request events from GitLab to PagerDuty services in order to provide context for anyone using PagerDuty.

-- Responders may review change events within a PagerDuty service’s Recent Activity timelines during incident triage or hypercare.
-They can also see recent changes on incidents of that service, and navigate across all changes in a comprehensive list of Recent Changes across all services.
+- Responders may review change events within a PagerDuty service’s Recent Activity timeline during incident triage or hypercare.
+They can also see recent changes on the service’s incidents, and review all changes in a comprehensive list of Recent Changes across all services.

 - When a